maxamillion/openshift-origin-arm/README.md

      puppet apply --verbose configure_origin.pp

-Once this is complete we need to run out "fixup" script because at the time of this writing the auth_digest module for httpd doesn't work on F19 ARM.
-This script will need to be run everytime the cartridges are update or you install new custom cartridges.
-It's on the list of things TODO to fix the auth_digest module in httpd on ARM but didn't want it to block allowing people to try this stuff out.
+Once this is complete we need to run out "fixup" script because at the time of this writing there are a couple issues that occur during the deploy that are still yet to be tracked down to their root cause but the end goal is to work these issues out and not require this step.

     git clone https://github.com/maxamillion/openshift-origin-arm.git ~/openshift-origin-arm
     ~/openshift-origin-arm/fixup_origin_arm.sh